JazzMaster/LazGFX/README.md

 Original code for DOS (c) Borland, INC. and reported (from C) via FreePascal (FPK) dev team, myself and a few others.

 I have left reference where its due in the code.
 I only accept credit where its due me.
-The C libGraph port(s) were very lacking.

 I suppose if you want to- you can update TCanvas from this.

 		TCanvas is an ugly inherited mess.

 The alternative is to hook into X11 primitives code in C. (which makes inverse proprietary unices only code) I do not know X11 accelleration(2D) hooks- dont ask.

 		X11 is not cross-platform.
 OpenGL(3D) IS.

 This will be ported- if need be- to windows.
 I can do that.